 The Indian gaming community has been waiting with bated breath for their favorite battle royale, PUBG Mobile to return to the country – it has now, albeit under the name “Battlegrounds Mobile India” (BGMI).
 While the name might lead many to believe that the core gameplay of PUBG Mobile might have been revamped – that couldn’t further from the truth.

 The gameplay and core ideas of PUBG Mobile are still in tact in Battlegrounds Mobile India (BGMI).
-While the core gameplay remains the same, that is not say that BGMI is devoid of any alterations – as players will spot quickly enough the changes that PUBG Mobile has gone through in order to cater to the Indian market.
+While the core gameplay remains pretty the same, it wouldn’t be accurate to say that BGMI is devoid of any alterations – as players will spot quickly enough the changes that PUBG Mobile has gone through in order to be better suited for the Indian market.

 5 major changes in Battlegrounds Mobile India (BGMI) from PUBG Mobile